openshift/assisted-test-infra/README.md

 This will install required packages, configure libvirt, pull relevant docker images, and start Minikube.

 ## Usage
 There are different options to use test-infra, which can be found in the Makefile.
-Note that some make targets require `skipper`.

 ## Full flow cases
 The following is a list of stages that will be run: